tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

 enable things like `fields_ui`, `views_ui`, `devel` and disable anything that is production-specific.

 **New way:** Check out the code you're working on.
-Pull down the Production database or a backup.
+Copy down the Production database or a backup.
 Run `aquifer refresh`.
 Get to work with confidence that your instance is up to date with your code.